ANAT SC 1102 - Human Biology IA

 General Course Information

-Course Code ANAT SC 1102 Course Human Biology IA Coordinating Unit Medical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description Are you studying in health and medical sciences, preparing for a health-related career, or simple keen to learn more about how our amazing bodies function in both health and disease?
+Course Code ANAT SC 1102 Course Human Biology IA Coordinating Unit Medical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description Are you studying in health and medical sciences, preparing for a health-related career, or simply keen to learn more about how our amazing bodies function in both health and disease?
 Human Biology provides students with an introduction to the anatomical structures and physiological functions of the human body.
 Students will investigate the relationships between normal structure and function in human cells, tissues and organs.
-Human Biology IA course content is divided into modules focused on Cells and Tissues, Bone Joints and Muscle, Nervous and Endocrine systems, and Reproduction.
+Human Biology IA course content is divided into six modules: Cells; Tissues; Bone, Joints and Muscle: Nervous System: Endocrine System; and Reproduction.
 As well as introducing students to content, emphasis is placed on developing skills in research, critical analysis and communication of scientific information relevant to the study of humans.
 The course does not assume prior knowledge of year 12 biology or chemistry.

 Course Coordinator: Professor Mario RicciCourse Coordinator: Professor Mario Ricci